gamedevserj/Shader-Graph-Experiments/README.md

 Since second camera covers larger portion of the screen it requires a different calculation of tiling and offset.

 Tiling.Y = MainCameraOrthographicSize/SecondaryCameraOrthographicSize

 Tiling.X = Tiling.Y * ScreenWidth/ScreenHeight

 Offset.Y = (ObjectPosition.Y - MainCameraPosition.Y)/SecondaryCameraOrthographicSize

 Offset.X = (1 - Tiling.X)/2

+IMPORTANT:
+When setting up your camera that renders to RT make it a child of the MainCamera and align it in a way where both MainCamera and Secondary camera have their bottom bound at the same position.

 ## Grass sway
 <img src="https://github.com/gamedevserj/Shader-Graph-Experiments/blob/master/Images/GrassSway2D.png" height="256">